Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 ### Document Versions

 This view displays the list of different versions that exist for the current document.
-When you initially create a new document there will be only a single version (e.g. v1.0), however as revisions are made to the document, rather than having to create a whole new document, you can just upload the new revision as a new version (e.g. v1.1) and it will be added to the list of versions.
+When you initially create a new document there will be only a single version (e.g. v1.0), however as commits are made to the document, rather than having to create a whole new document, you can just upload the new commit as a new version (e.g. v1.1) and it will be added to the list of versions.

-Each version in the list is displayed with its name, a description of what changed in the version, the version number assigned to the revision, the file-size, who uploaded the new version and a link to actually open the new version:
+Each version in the list is displayed with its name, a description of what changed in the version, the version number assigned to the commit, the file-size, who uploaded the new version and a link to actually open the new version:

 ![](img/Document_Management_329.png)

-On this page, you have the option to delete an existing version, make a different version the active one (the one that users see when they view the document list and click on the link) and upload a new revision.
+On this page, you have the option to delete an existing version, make a different version the active one (the one that users see when they view the document list and click on the link) and upload a new commit.
 To upload a new version, click on the 'Upload New Version' hyperlink:

 ![](img/Document_Management_330.png)